JMIBarth/tutorials/substitution_model_selection/README.md

 --------

-One of the earliest programs for phylogenetic analysis is the software [PAUP*](http://phylosolutions.com/paup-test/) by Dave Swofford that you used on the first course day.
-It was developed in the late 80s and has traditionally been one of the most frequently used and cited phylogenetic programs.
-However, the continuous advancing of sequencing technologies has led to a massive growth of datasets, promoting the development of newer and faster tools for phylogenetic inference.
-These include for example: [PhyML](http://atgc.lirmm.fr/phyml) ([Guindon and Gascuel, 2003](https://doi.org/10.1080/10635150390235520)) and [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/index.html) ([Stamatakis, 2006](https://doi.org/10.1093/bioinformatics/btl446)).
+On the first course day you used [PAUP*](http://phylosolutions.com/paup-test/), developed by Dave Swofford in the late 1980s, one of the earliest programs for phylogenetic analysis.
+It has been one of the most frequently used and cited phylogenetic programs.
+However, as sequencing technologies have advanced, leading to larger datasets, newer and faster tools for phylogenetic inference have emerged.
+Some examples include: [PhyML](http://atgc.lirmm.fr/phyml) ([Guindon and Gascuel, 2003](https://doi.org/10.1080/10635150390235520)) and [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/index.html) ([Stamatakis, 2014]( https://doi.org/10.1093/bioinformatics/btu033)).

-In this Activity, we will make use of one of the latest of these developments, the software [IQ-TREE](http://iqtree.cibiv.univie.ac.at) ([Nguyen et al., 2015](https://doi.org/10.1093/molbev/msu300)).
-IQ-TREE takes advantage of an optimized implementation of the likelihood functions for better computational efficiency while yielding comparable or even better phylogenetic estimations.
-All programs listed above are also available on web-servers, but only PhyML and IQ-TREE include an automated substitution-model selection step, using "Smart Model Selection" ([Lefort et al., 2017](https://doi.org/10.1093/molbev/msx149)) and "ModelFinder" ([Kalyaanamoorthy et al., 2017](https://doi.org/10.1038/nmeth.4285)), respectively.
-Finally, for IQ-TREE a very detailed and user-friendly [manual](http://www.iqtree.org/doc/) is available.
+In this Activity, we will use [IQ-TREE](http://iqtree.cibiv.univie.ac.at) ([Minh et al., 2020](https://doi.org/10.1093/molbev/msaa015)), which offers optimized likelihood functions for efficient and accurate phylogenetic estimations.
+While all listed programs have web-server versions, only PhyML and IQ-TREE include automated substitution-model selection: "Smart Model Selection" ([Lefort et al., 2017](https://doi.org/10.1093/molbev/msx149)) and "ModelFinder" ([Kalyaanamoorthy et al., 2017](https://doi.org/10.1038/nmeth.4285)), respectively.
+IQ-TREE also provides a detailed and user-friendly [manual](http://www.iqtree.org/doc/).

 --------
 </details>

-In the lecture, we discussed different evolutionary models that may be more or less suitable for our dataset at hand: different base frequencies, varying rates of substitution (for example between transitions and transversions), and rate variation among sites.
-Combining these parameters, a plethora of evolutionary models can be obtained (in IQ-TREE’s ModelFinder, 88 models of sequence evolution are tested against each other!).
+In the lecture, we explored evolutionary models with differing base frequencies, substitution rates (e.g., transitions vs. transversions), and site-specific rate variation.
+These parameters generate diverse models.
+For example, IQ-TREE’s ModelFinder evaluates 88 sequence evolution models to identify the best fit for the dataset.

 Go to the [IQ-TREE web server](http://iqtree.cibiv.univie.ac.at).
 This site provides a web interface for ML inference including the most frequently used features of IQ-TREE.